Jon-Templeton/playlist-maker-spotify/README.md

 # spotify-playlist-maker
 This python program uses the Spotify API and spotipy to create a playlist based on your favorite songs.

+Steps:
+- Create Spotify developer account
+- Add your Client-ID and Client-Secret to the code
-Create a playlist with the name 'trainer' and this program will create a new playlist based on those songs.
+- Create a spotify playlist with the name 'trainer'
+- Add a couple of your favorite songs to 'trainer'
+- Run program (will need account username)
+- New playlist is 'JayTee Recommendations'

+Running program again will replace songs in 'JayTee Recommendations'